nikhilparla/rust/README.md

 `cargo build --release`	- build for production with optimizations
 ### Topics
 - print formattings
+ - basic formatting of prints
 - variables
 - types
 - strings
+ - primitive strings and heap allocated String data structure
 - tuples
+ - similar to struct but more functions to operate on
 - arrays
+ - primitive arrays
 - Pointers and reference
+- structs
+ - very important in Rust.
+Check the file, has lot of comments
+ - like classes in python, php.
+Can have functions to act on structs